 There are other options for tools to use for both of these processes, but these are the two that we generally employ due to their accuracy and ease of use.

 Now that you're equipped, let's get started.

 Oftentimes when creating retro pixel art, designers are simply unaware of the restrictions of golden era consoles.
-In such cases the first rule they will break is using too many colors.
+In such cases, the first rule they will break is using too many colors.
 Typically, 16-bit consoles work with 16-color palettes, where the first color of each palette is a shared color that represents transparency.
-Reducing the color count of an image can be a daunting task, and automated process usually produce major losses in image quality.
+Reducing the color count of an image can be a daunting task, and the automated process usually produces major losses in image quality.